Trump revels in mass federal firings and jeers at Biden before adoring conservative crowd

 For much of the time since Russia invaded in February 2022, the United States, under Biden, pledged that Ukraine would play in any major effort to end the fighting, vowing “nothing about Ukraine without Ukraine.”
 Trump’s administration has dispensed with that notion, as the Republican president has accelerated his push to find an endgame to the war.

-“I think we’re pretty close to a deal, and we better be close to a deal,” Trump said Saturday of ending the war in Ukraine.
+“I think we’re pretty close to a deal, and we better be close to a deal,” Trump said Saturday.

+White House press secretary Karoline Leavitt later told reporters that Trump and his team were focused on negotiations to end the war in Ukraine and “the President is very confident we can get it done this week,” though such a tight timeline seems difficult.

-Later, the president and first lady Melania Trump were hosting an evening reception and dinner at the White House for the National Governors Association, which was holding their own weekend meetings in Washington.
+Later, the president and first lady Melania Trump were hosting dinner at the White House for governors from both parties who were in Washington for a meeting of the National Governors Association.

+Leavitt is one of three administration officials who face a lawsuit from The Associated Press on First- and Fifth-Amendment grounds.

+The AP says the three are punishing the news agency for editorial decisions they oppose.
+The White House says the AP is not following an executive order to refer to the Gulf of Mexico as the Gulf of America.

 Weissert reported from Washington.